umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 ```

 Previously, we inserted some random text using `lipsum`, but because that is
 generated via a command, we couldn't format the text itself.
-Let's remove the lipsum command from our document and start adding some format-able text instead.
+Let's remove the lipsum command from our document and start adding some formattable text instead.

 You might notice that the Abstract is being enumerated (1, 2, 3...) along with the other "sections" of the article, which isn't usually how articles are formatted.
 In this case, LaTeX provides an environment we can use for our Abstract.
 Delete the \section{Abstract} command, and create a new Abstract environment instead: